 VPN: One drawback of VPNs is that they can be rather expensive.

-ExpressVPN, for example, runs about $6.67 per month.
+Costs can vary from about $2 per month all the way up to $10 per month.
 On a positive note, there are also some cheap VPN services that are more affordable.
 There are also free VPN apps available, but studies show these to be bad choices that are often riddled with flaws and adware.

 5. Browsing, streaming, and torrenting: Tor vs VPN

-I’ve been testing VPNs and Tor for a number of years and here’s my impression.
+I’ve been testing VPNs and Tor for 6+ years and here’s my impression.

 Tor: When using Tor, you will definitely notice a performance tradeoff.
 Latency (ping) will be much higher and so will your bandwidth speeds.